Skip to content

 StepKind closed Literal["setpoint", "action", "check"] per-step entry rows

 Procedure.kind is a bare str (1-50 chars, validated at the decider) rather than a VO, mirroring the Supply.kind precedent: pilot vocabulary will settle and the field will graduate to a closed ProcedureKind StrEnum later.
-Documented starter vocabulary: bakeout, calibration, alignment, recovery, beam_mode_change, id_maintenance, kb_switching, optical_alignment, vacuum_regeneration.
+Documented starter vocabulary: bakeout, characterization, alignment, recovery, beam_mode_change, id_maintenance, kb_switching, optical_alignment, vacuum_regeneration.

 FSM